flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20190805-quickquotes.md

     wall funding as part of negotiations.
   card_citation: ''
 card_3:
-  card_text: "> a\x1CWe are not saying we are going to get out of the oil business but it is controlled by an organization managed by a country.a\x1D\n> \n> Qatar's Minister of State for Energy Affairs Saad Sherida al-Kaabi, in a jab at Saudi Arabia, on why it's choosing to leave OPEC.
+  card_text: "> ax1CWe are not saying we are going to get out of the oil business but it is controlled by an organization managed by a country.ax1Dn> n> Qatar's Minister of State for Energy Affairs Saad Sherida al-Kaabi, in a jab at Saudi Arabia, on why it's choosing to leave OPEC.
 The nation is one of OPEC's smallest oil producers, but one of the world's biggest liquified natural gas producers, and says it will instead focus on that.
 Qatar's last OPEC meeting will be this Thursday."
   card_citation: ''
 card_4:
   card_text: >-